pspete/psPAS/README.md

 PowerShell module for CyberArk Privileged Account Security Web Services REST API.

-Exposes the available methods of the web service for CyberArk PAS v9.9.
+Exposes the available methods of the web service for CyberArk PAS up to v9.9.

 ----------
 ## Getting Started